Digital Lending App Shuts Down After 10 Years, Sends Message to Customers

 Following financial crises, Digital lending startup Lidya has officially ceased operations in Nigeria, bringing to a close nearly a decade of activity in the small and medium-sized enterprise (SME) credit space.

-The company, founded in 2016 by former Jumia executives Tunde Kehinde and Cristiano Machado, in recent years, raised approximately US$16.45 million from investors.
+The company, founded in 2016 by former Jumia executives Tunde Kehinde and Cristiano Machado, raised approximately US$16.45 million from investors in its final years.

 Source: Getty Images